Nordic Rule of Law Forum 2021

 14.50-16.20: Panel discussion

-Panel discussion digging deeper into the issue of effective remedies and access to justice from three different perspectives.
+Panel discussion will take a deeper look at the issue of effective remedies and access to justice from three different perspectives.
 The views of the European Court of Human Rights and experiences from different systems (Western Balkan and the Scandinavian countries) will be shared and discussed.

 - Erik Wennerström, Judge of the European Court of Human Rights, Sweden